IBEX Family & Friends Program

 Personal spending (i.e., for souvenirs and snacks)

 Travel insurance is highly recommended.
-See http://tinyurl.com/q29oy93 for additional information.
+Click here for additional information.
 If booking online, please indicate agency number 458167 for proper tracking purposes.

 Application Process Descriptions

-1. If possible, please complete the registration form legibly.
+1. Please complete the application form legibly.
 This will help insure that we have accurate information and don’t incorrectly read someone’s handwriting.
 When we submit your personal information (full name, passport number and expiration date) to the airline, the information we submit must EXACTLY MATCH what appears on your passport.
 Otherwise, you will face challenges when you check in at the US and Israeli airports and likely have to pay some surcharge.

 Be sure to sign and initial the marked places and give the date you completed the form.
-You must provide your initials for the travel insurance line on page 1 of the registration form.
-You can scan the form and email it to email@example.com or mail it to the IBEX Office (see below address).
+You must answer whether you are purchasing travel insurance and provide your initials on page 13 of the registration form.
+You can scan the form and email it to firstname.lastname@example.org or mail it to the IBEX Office (see below address).

 4. To pay by check, please make the check payable to The Master’s University and mail or deliver to the IBEX Office.